Boarders/blog-posts/locally-nameless.md

 (.$) :: Term a -> Term a -> Term a
 (.$) = App

+-- |
+-- The unary natural numbers.
 data Nat = Z | S Nat

 -- Notice here in the inductive case we reduce to normal form.
-Not doing so -- leads to a subtly different term wherein we are applying "S" to a term -- that itself is a lambda term applied to two arguments but not yet reduced. fromNat :: Nat -> Term Text fromNat Z     = Lam "S" (Lam "Z" "Z") fromNat (S n) = Lam "S" (Lam "Z" ("S" .$ (nf $ fromNat n .$ "S" .$ "Z")))
+Not doing so -- leads to a subtly different term wherein we are applying "S" to a term -- that itself is a lambda term applied to two arguments but not yet β-reduced. fromNat :: Nat -> Term Text fromNat Z     = Lam "S" (Lam "Z" "Z") fromNat (S n) = Lam "S" (Lam "Z" ("S" .$ (nf $ fromNat n .$ "S" .$ "Z")))

--- Let us also give ourselves names for the first few church numerals: cZero  = fromNat Z cOne   = fromNat (S Z) cTwo   = fromNat (S (S Z))
+-- Let us also give ourselves names for the first few church numerals for convenience: cZero  = fromNat Z cOne   = fromNat (S Z) cTwo   = fromNat (S (S Z))